w5xd/ASW12V/construction.md

 Now you can populate the parts on the rest of the board.

-The GND and VCC jumpers on the PCB are most easily installed from the <a href='ASW12V-bottom.pdf'>bottom</a>.
+The GND and VCC jumpers on the PCB, if needed, are most easily installed from the <a href='ASW12V-bottom.pdf'>bottom</a>.